najibullahjafari/Legendary-portfolio-/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-Check out the live demo of this project [here](https://najibullahjafari.github.io/).
+Check out the live demo of this project [here](https://tiny-donut-bb9f40.netlify.app/)).

+here you can see the presentation of this project in youtube [here](https://www.youtube.com/watch?v=nCWkdPRZVlc).

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.

-1. Go to this URL link: https://github.com/najibullahjafari/Portfolio-Mobile_version.git
+1. Go to this URL link: https://github.com/najibullahjafari/Legendary-Portfolios
 2. clone the repo and start working on it.

 ### Prerequisites